geocoder21/WhiteStarLine/README.md

 - Radar values of 100 or greater indicate ice
 - Lidar values represent height of ice, with 10 units per metre Example data sources are included within the code.
 These could be updated, but the programme would require the same parameters within the new data.

+The project could be used to protect shipping and immovable objects at sea (such as wind farms and drilling platforms).
+There have also been suggestions that icebergs be towed to areas short of drinking water: https://www.whoi.edu/news-insights/content/can-icebergs-be-towed-to-water-starved-cities/

 ## Roadmap